A Short History of Media

 By early in the 17th century, the first newspapers appeared but, because few people were literate, readership was limited.
 As more people learned to read and write the reach of mass media grew.
 By the early 1800s, high circulation newspapers such as The Times of London were developing huge readerships.
 High-speed rotary printing presses churned out large volumes and the development of railways made for wide distribution.

 The arrival of photography changed the media scene.
 In 1862, Matthew Brady held an exhibition of photographs he had taken of the U.S. Civil War.
 Shocked Americans stood and stared at Brady’s images of the dead at the Battle of Antietam.
 The New York Times noted that Brady brought “home to us the terrible reality of war.”
+(A similar impact was observed when Americans saw film of the war in Vietnam being beamed into their living-room televisions).

 By late in the 19th century, new technology allowed newspapers to print photographs.